stelmanj/stelmanj.github.io/README.md

-# stelmanj.github.io
+# Julia Stelman

-Julia Stelman is a master student in Statistics at Carnegie Mellon University.
+Master student in Statistics at Carnegie Mellon University.
 Class of 2020.

 Seeking full-time positions as a data specialist.